a5ob7r/tig.vim/README.md

 # tig.vim

-Syntax for tigrc, which is a configuration file for [tig](https://github.com/jonas/tig).
+A vim plugin for tigrc, which is a configuration file for [tig](https://github.com/jonas/tig).

 ## Features